How Financial Advisers Can Share Their Clients' Good Words

 Financial professionals must follow strict regulations when they use written testimonials and endorsements by their clients to market their business.

 Editor’s note: This is the first article in a three-part series about the processes financial advisers are required by the SEC, FINRA and their firms to follow to properly use client recommendations to market their business.
-Part two focuses on how to handle Google Business Profile reviews, and part three will detail best practices for video or audio testimonials and endorsements.
+Part two focuses on how to handle Google Business Profile reviews, and part three details best practices for video or audio testimonials and endorsements.

 For decades, most financial advisers have built their books of business on referrals from friends, family members and business partners.